Las Vegas Shooter Reportedly Had Legal Guns – What’s the Law in Utah?

 After the tragic events in Las Vegas on Sunday night, news outlets are scrambling to understand the shooter’s motives, and how he managed to get access to an arsenal of firearms.
 In many states in the Southwestern US, state gun possession laws are very relaxed.
 Nevada and Utah have some of the most relaxed gun laws in the country, and many have already pointed out that Nevada’s gun laws often allow people to own machine guns and to carry concealed firearms.

 If you live in Utah, it is important to understand your state’s gun laws and what constitutes a weapons crime.
 These laws heavily influence the risks associated with firearms, and when you could be charged with a crime for gun possession.
-Salt Lake City criminal defense attorney Darwin Overson of Overson Law explains:
+Salt Lake City criminal defense lawyer Darwin Overson of Overson Law explains:

 Gun Laws in Las Vegas and Salt Lake City